catsocks/spacerocks-sdl/README.md

 ## Bugs

-* The ship thrust sound is disabled in the browser because of audio crackling with the Emscripten OpenAL implementation
+* The ship thrust sound is disabled in the browser because of audio crackling when the Emscripten OpenAL implementation is used
+* The graphics lines can become too thin on very high resolution screens

 ## License